 Tory Island is a mystical place a 45-minute ferry trip off the Donegal coast in the Atlantic.
 One of the most enchanting things about the island is the islanders themselves, who know how to extend the warmest of welcomes.

 The 4km Tory Island Loop starts in West Town and brings you around the edges of the island, taking in some magnificent cliff scenery and ancient relics.
 It's also an important international bio-diversity area and a breeding site to the rare corncrake so you might even hear its distinctive call.

-If you're looking for something a little bit more challenging, this 6km loop walk takes in a trek to the peak of Donegal's iconic Errigal Mountain.
+If you're looking for something a little bit more challenging, this 6km loop walk takes in a trek to the peak of Donegal's iconic Errigal.
 The top of the mountain includes a narrow ridge between its two peaks that's not for the faint-hearted but you'll get incredible views of Dunlewey Lough (Lough Dunlewy), the Poisoned Glen and the nearby majestic mountains.

-This enjoyable 7km walk in West Donegal starts out in Burtonport Harbour and takes in a reclaimed railway corridor that was once the main Burtonport to Derry line.
+The enjoyable 7km long Kinballycrowie Loop in West Donegal starts out in Burtonport Harbour and takes in a reclaimed railway corridor that was once the main Burtonport to Derry line.
 Many of the original railway line features remain intact so you'll see stone pillars, gateposts and gatehouses dotted along the way.
 It's a peaceful walk down country lanes that anyone can enjoy.